State of Washington Classified Job Specification

 CORRECTIONAL INDUSTRIES SUPERVISOR 2, CORRECTIONS

-Operates/maintains all machinery and equipment required to meet production needs; trains offender workers in the operation/maintenance of equipment;
+Operates and maintains all machinery and equipment required to meet production needs; trains incarcerated workers in the operation and maintenance of equipment;

 Responsible for quality workmanship; adheres to quality standards;

 Accounts for assigned incarcerated workers in accordance with security requirements; ensures plant operations meet Department security requirements; maintains tool control;

 Develops and operates preventative maintenance program for equipment;

 Hires incarcerated workers as necessary to ensure production schedule and service delivery is met in the units supervised; evaluates incarcerated workers performance;

 Ensures incarcerated workers personnel actions and compensation are managed in accordance with Department directives; approves incarcerated workers payroll for units supervised;

 Operates a safety accident prevention program in accordance with Department policy; ensures staff and incarcerated workers receive safety training and adhere to safe work practices;

 Participates in product and development teams as assigned;